dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

   - this search for the next leader is not the work of one person or simply the people who surround him.

+- what reincarnated or reborn beings would be useful to identify
+  - for metatypological identification of reborn beings, is it possible to simply recognize metatypes of beings?
+    - can recognized metatype/types of reborn beings be recognized with varying degrees

 <a name="semioteleological-revolution" />

 # [Semioteleological Revolution](#semioteleological-revolution)